Learning Invariant Rules from Data for Interpretable Anomaly Detection: Anomaly Detection and Interpretation

-Let $\mathcal{L}=\{ l_1,l_2,\ldots,l_{|\mathcal{L}|} \}$ be the derived rules in the training phase, we introduce how to calculate an anomaly score for each data point during the detection phase.
-Specifically, let $s$ be the anomaly score for a data point $\mathbf{d}$.
-We initialize $s$ to $0$, and then if any rule $l \in \mathcal{L}$ is violated, we increase the anomaly score by the support of the rule in the training dataset $\mathcal{D}$.
-In this way, we increase the anomaly score by $1$ if the data point breaks a boundary rule and by a value between $(0,1)$ if it breaks a non-boundary invariant rule.
-A larger anomaly score indicates it is more likely for $\mathbf{d}$ to be an anomaly.
-The details of calculating an anomaly score for a data point is given in Algorithm~\ref{alg:algorithm_score}.
+During the inference phase, we say an invariant rule is violated by a data point if all the predicates in the antecedent set are satisfied by the data point and at least one predicate in the consequent set is not satisfied.
+Once an invariant rule is violated by a data point, we increase some amount of anomaly score for the data point and the amount of anomaly score is calculated by multiplying the support of the violated rule and the degree of violation to the rule.
+Specifically, let $l:\mathcal{S}_1 \Rightarrow \mathcal{S}_2$ be an invariant rule, $sup(l)$ be the support of the rule, $\mathcal{S}_2=\{ p_1,..., p_{|\mathcal{S}_2|}\}$, $\mathbf{d}$ be a data point which violates $l$, then the anomaly score induced by $l$ to $\mathbf{d}$, denoted as $f(l,\mathbf{d})$, is calculated as follows: where

+In the above equation, $g(p,\mathbf{d})$ denotes the degree of violation of data point $\mathbf{d}$ to the predicate $p$, and it is 1 if a predicate of categorical variable is violated; the distance between the bound and the observed value over the standard deviation of the variable in $\mathcal{D}$ if a predicate of continuous variable is violated.
+For example, this means $x_i=4$ will get a larger anomaly score than $x_i=3.5$ by violating the same predicate $X_i<3$.
+Furthermore, The degree of violation of data point $\mathbf{d}$ to the whole rule is calculated by summing up the degree of violation of the data point to all the predicates in the consequent set of the rule.
+Intuitively, we impose a larger anomaly score to the data point if it breaks a rule with a larger support and if it violates the rule with a larger extent.
+We gives the details of anomaly score calculation for a data point in Algorithm~\ref{alg:algorithm_score}.

 Once an anomaly score $s$ has been calculated for a data point $\mathbf{d}$, we report $\mathbf{d}$ as an anomaly if $s > \varphi$ where $\varphi$ is a user-defined threshold.
-Particularly, setting $\varphi=0$ means that we will report $\mathbf{d}$ as an anomaly if it breaks any invariant rule in $\mathcal{L}$.
-In practice, an anomaly threshold can be tuned by methods such as setting an acceptable false positive rate using cross validation.
+Particularly, setting $\varphi=0$ means that we will report $\mathbf{d}$ as an anomaly if it breaks any invariant rule.
+In practice, an anomaly threshold can be tuned by methods such as setting an acceptable false positive rate on a validation dataset.